MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/use-conditionexpression-class.md

 ---
-title: "Use the ConditionExpression class (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Use the ConditionExpression class (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Read how you can use the ConditionExpression class to compare an attribute to a value or set of values by using an operator, such as “equal to” or “greater than”" ms.custom: "" ms.date: 10/31/2017